canertunc/smart_insect_monitoring/README.md

 Smart Insect Detection is a comprehensive computer vision system designed to detect, classify, track, and assess the risk level of insects in real-time through video feeds or images.
 This multi-model approach combines state-of-the-art object detection, precise classification, and advanced tracking to create a powerful tool for insect monitoring and risk assessment.

+📄 **Note:** For comprehensive technical details, performance evaluations, and design decisions, please refer to the detailed report (`Smart_Insect_Detection_Report.pdf`) available in the root directory of the repository.

 ## Key Features

 ### 🔍 Multi-Stage Detection & Classification